AneezHussain/F2CS-Planner/README.md

   - **Course Name**: Use “/” to choose from available courses or type the name directly.
   - **Slots**: Automatically filled with “/” or select manually.
   - **Credits**: Auto-filled or enter manually using arrows.
-- Click “Next: Add Faculty” to set faculty preferences[1].
+- Click “Next: Add Faculty” to set faculty preferences.

 #### Faculty Preference & Priority Selection

 - Use “/” or type the faculty name directly; add up to 10 faculty members.
 - Use Ctrl + Up/Down Arrow to change priority order.
 - If the course has a lab, clicking “Confirm” moves to lab slot selection.
-- For custom courses, the “Add Lab” button is shown by default[1].
+- For custom courses, the “Add Lab” button is shown by default.

 #### Add Lab Component